-To support the development of small and micro enterprises, the STA provides a preferential VAT exemption policy during the period between April 1, 2021 and December 31, 2022.
-According to this policy, small-scale taxpayers shall be exempted from VAT where their monthly turnovers do not exceed RMB 150,000 (approx. US\$23,000) or quarterly turnovers do not exceed RMB 450,000 (approx. US\$69,000).
+To support the development of small and micro enterprises, the STA provides multiple preferential VAT policies.
+During the period between April 1, 2021 and December 31, 2022, small-scale VAT taxpayers that are subject to a VAT levy rate of three percent will be exempted from VAT payment or prepayment.
+Meanwhile, during the same period, small-scale taxpayers shall also be exempted from VAT where their monthly turnovers do not exceed RMB 150,000 (approx. US\$23,000) or quarterly turnovers do not exceed RMB 450,000 (approx. US\$69,000).